Revela: Dense Retriever Learning via Language Modeling: : Dense Retriever Learning via Language Modeling

 LM training typically includes the maximization of NTP for token sequences.
 Given a batch of documents $\{D_1, D_2, \dots, D_B\}$ and an LM parameterized by $\Phi$, classical NTP on the token $x_l^{i}$ in $D_i = \{ x_1^i, \dots, x_L^i\}$, can be calculated as, where $x_{<l}^i$ denotes the tokens preceding $x_l^i$ in $D_i$

-As show in Fig. \ref{fig:revela_architecture}, in \shorttitle, the NTP for sequence $i$ is conditioned not only on its own preceding context $x_{<l}^i$ but also on every other document in the batch, $\{D_j\}_{j\neq i}$.
-Specifically, we introduce a new attention mechanism in the transformer blocks, i.e., in-batch attention (Sec. \ref{sec:in-batch}), which is supported by a specific mask design (Sec. \ref{sec:mask-design}).
-The attentions are weighted by the inter-sequence similarity computed by the retriever parameterized by $\Theta$, i.e., $\mathrm{Sim}(D_i, D_j)$ (Sec. \ref{sec:similarity-computation}), where $\sum_{j \ne i}^{B} \mathrm{Sim}(D_i, D_j) = 1$.
+As shown in \cref{fig:revela_architecture}, in \shorttitle, the NTP for sequence $i$ is conditioned not only on its own preceding context $x_{<l}^i$ but also on every other document in the batch, $\{D_j\}_{j\neq i}$.
+Specifically, we introduce a new attention mechanism in the transformer blocks, i.e., in-batch attention (\cref{sec:in-batch}), which is supported by a specific mask design (\cref{sec:mask-design}).
+The attentions are weighted by the inter-sequence similarity computed by the retriever parameterized by $\Theta$, i.e., $\mathrm{Sim}(D_i, D_j)$ (\cref{sec:similarity-computation}), where $\sum_{j \ne i}^{B} \mathrm{Sim}(D_i, D_j) = 1$.
 The retriever is dynamically optimized as the similarity is updated jointly with the NTP objective